Goodwill Industries of Arkansas to offer high school diplomas, workforce training at new education center in Springdale

 The Excel Center's free programs will work with students' individual needs to earn their diplomas, with flexible and accelerated class schedules to meet the needs of working adults, Marsh said.

-"We wrap around our students with the services they need," he said.

-The nonprofit's 36 retail shops throughout the state will fully fund the Excel program in Springdale and Little Rock, Marsh said.
+The nonprofit's 36 retail shops throughout the state will support the Excel program in Springdale and Little Rock, Marsh said.

 The academy will offer courses of study in the areas of business administration, health care, information technologies and skilled trades.